HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

   caption="Number of websites with Client Hints by rank group.", description="Bar chart showing the prevalence of websites employing User-Agent Client Hints for different rank groups ranging from 1,000 to 1,000,000 and a separate category that captures all sites.
-The top 1,000 sites enabled Client Hints on 9.53% desktop and 9.11% mobile sites respectively, on the top 10,000 Client Hints was found on 3.14% desktop and 3.12% mobile sites, on the top 100,000 on 1.02% and 1.05%, on the top 1,000,000 on 0.38% and 0.39%, and overall Client Hints was used on 0.31% desktop and 0.56% mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=318395619&format=interactive", sheets_gid="1199573159", sql_file="number_of_websites_with_client_hints.sql" )
+The top 1,000 sites enabled Client Hints on 9.53% desktop and 9.11% mobile sites respectively, on the top 10,000 Client Hints was found on 3.14% desktop and 3.12% mobile sites, on the top 100,000 on 1.02% and 1.05%, on the top 1,000,000 on 0.38% and 0.39%, and overall Client Hints was used on 0.31% desktop and 0.56% mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=318395619&format=interactive", height="412", sheets_gid="1199573159", sql_file="number_of_websites_with_client_hints.sql" )
 }}

-When we look at the adoption of sites that respond with the `Accept-CH` header in comparison with the results from [last year](../2021/privacy) (top 1k: 3.56%, top 10k: 1.44%), we see a significant increase in adoption, almost 3x for the most popular sites.
-Presumably, this increase in adoption is related to the fact Chrome has been reducing the information that is shared in the User-Agent string (through the <a hreflang="en" href="https://www.chromium.org/updates/ua-reduction/">User-Agent Reduction plan</a>).
+When we look at the adoption of sites that respond with the `Accept-CH` header in comparison with the results from [last year](../2021/privacy) (top 1k: 3.56%, top 10k: 1.44%), we see a significant increase in adoption, almost 3× for the most popular sites.
+Presumably, this increase in adoption is related to the fact Chromium has been reducing the information that is shared in the User-Agent string (through the <a hreflang="en" href="https://www.chromium.org/updates/ua-reduction/">User-Agent Reduction plan</a>).

 We find that the sites that make use of User-Agent Client hints, generally request access to a relatively large number of properties, limiting the benefit of what browsers aim to achieve through efforts such as User-Agent Reduction.
 It will be interesting to see in the near future how/whether browsers will limit the practices of acquiring a lot of information about the user's browsing environment.